Spike Milligan: Poetry and other writings

 Milligan wrote verse, considered to be within the genre of literary nonsense.
 For example: "It's due to pigeons that alight; on Nelson's hat that makes it white."
 His poetry has been described by comedian Stephen Fry as "absolutely immortal — greatly in the tradition of Lear."
 One of his poems, "On the Ning Nang Nong", was voted the UK's favourite comic poem in 1998 in a nationwide poll, ahead of other nonsense poets including Lewis Carroll and Edward Lear.
-This nonsense verse, set to music, became a favourite in Australia, performed week after week by the ABC children's programme Playschool.
+This nonsense verse, set to music, became a favourite in Australia, performed week after week by the ABC children's programme Play School.
 Milligan included it on his album No One's Gonna Change Our World in 1969, to aid the World Wildlife Fund.
 In December 2007 it was reported that, according to OFSTED, it is among the ten most commonly taught poems in primary schools in Britain.